-Getting around Costa Rica isn’t easy and new arrivals will need to make certain adjustments.
-Most notably, streets aren’t necessarily named or well signposted.
-In most cases, the locals will give directions using well-known buildings, stores or landmarks as references instead of street names.
-For this reason, it is advisable that expats always have a map on hand until they have found their bearings.
+Getting around in Costa Rica, be it by way of driving or public transport, can be a frustrating endeavour.
+Streets aren’t always named or well signposted and, in most cases, locals will give directions using well-known buildings, stores or landmarks as references instead of street names.
+For this reason, it is advisable that expats keep a map on hand until they've found their bearings.

 The public transportation infrastructure in Costa Rica is poorly developed.
-Much of the country’s train network was disbanded in 1995, but there are a handful of commuter train lines still in operation.
-Buses are the main mode of public transport and while journeys are long, the network is extensive.
+There are a handful of commuter train lines still in operation, but buses are the main mode of public transport.
+While journeys are long and can be uncomfortable, the network is extensive.
 Taxis are relatively inexpensive and are often the least stressful way to get around in Costa Rican cities.
 Driving in Costa Rica is also something that will take expats a while to get used to.